miguellopezbecona/Migration-Profiler/README.md

 The following is the brief explanation of some of the other files:
 * `perfmon/*`: most of its content comes from `libpfm` library, so in general it should not be modified. `perf_util.c` may be interesting because it defines how to get the counter data into the structure defined in `sample_data`.
 * `sample_data.*`: defines a simple structure that holds the data obtained by the counters.
-It can be printed to a CSV file.
+It can be printed into a CSV file.
 * `utils.*`: self descriptive.
+Implements functions regarding the collection of information from the Linux system, timing and some printing.
 * `migration/system_struct.*`: defines system's structure (number of cores, number of memory nodes, distribution of CPUs/threads on memory nodes...) and functions to get this data.
 It is intended to detect all these parameters in a dynamic way.

 ## Design [TODO]